Strategies to Help Toddlers Experiencing Fight, Flight, or Freeze

 As I always say on my podcast (see the sidebar for more information about the show!) and during the courses I teach, it’s easier to change yourself than the child!
 By adapting and modifying what you do, you may elicit new skills from the child without changing anything else.
 I’ve seen this happen over and over in my career.
 I’ll help mom and dad tweak one little thing that they’re doing with a child at home, and suddenly, the next time I meet with the family, the child has made a giant leap in progress.
 This happens with me in sessions too.
 When things are not going as I would hope, instead of thinking that it’s all about the kid, I start thinking about what I can change about myself.
 Let’s look at some possibilities:

-- If you discover that your own “over-talking” may contributing to a child’s need for fight, flight, or freeze, pull it back.
+- If you discover that your own “over-talking” may contribute to a child’s need for a fight, flight, or freeze, pull it back.
 Say less!
 Simplify your own dialogue, especially for a child with difficulty understanding language.
 For example, if a child seems to zone out when you’re explaining what you want him to do, give short, simple directions and not paragraph-long directives.
 Instead of saying, “In a few minutes we’ll be leaving to pick up some groceries, so I need you to be a good boy and finish getting ready for Mommy,” try, “Let’s go to the store.
 Get your shoes.”

 - Make more of what you say predictable.
 Kids love (and learn from!) repetitive speech.
 Implement verbal routines to see if this makes a difference in a child’s participation and attention.
 For tips, check out my online video, Creating Verbal Routines.